 In the article How to Hire for SEO… In Googles’ Own Words posted

-on February 17, 2017 the author refers to an embedded 11-minute video, featuring Maile Ohye, a senior Google developer.
-In the video, Maile goes on to describe how to hire an SEO resource including requesting, often at a cost, an audit from any potential SEO suitor.
+on February 17, 2017, the author refers to an embedded 11-minute video featuring Maile Ohye, a senior Google developer.
+In the video, Maile goes on to describe how to hire an SEO resource, including requesting, often at a cost, an audit from any potential SEO suitor.
 I suspect any company looking to improve their digital presence is willing to pay for such a service.
 For a guide, plan on 2-3 hours of effort to complete the review.

 Many companies, as described above, are uninformed regarding the nuances of creating an effective Search plan.
-Optimizing keywords presents various Marketing challenges as well as Technology hurdles and finding an experienced, skilled resource that spans both disciplines is rare.
+Optimizing keywords present various Marketing challenges as well as Technology hurdles, and finding an experienced, skilled resource that spans both disciplines is rare.
 Just search a solution provider’s website and read what is possible, then decide if that is something your team can accomplish without assistance or at what level of engagement would be appropriate.

 Don't let the size of your company deter you.
 Businesses of all sizes are in desperate need of skills to optimize digital delivery.
 For the smaller companies, it is a cost/resource issue, and for larger ones, there are competing priorities.

 Restated, Search typically remains an after-thought as the marketing department emphasis shifts to focus on content creation without a plan for distribution and syndication.
 Climbing the uphill Search Results page path to achieve a louder voice online is akin to scaling Google to access the Mountain View.